ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/drizzle-auction-manager/README.md

 We have successfully built a dapp through which we can organize auctions, bid in them and declare results, with both frontend and smart contracts.
-We have used the Drizzle library from Trufflesuite for integrating our frontend with the blockchain and to keep our data updated in real-time.
+We have used the Drizzle library from Truffle Suite for integrating our frontend with the blockchain and to keep our data updated in real-time.

 ## Next Steps